cisagov/manage.get.gov/docs/operations/data_migration.md

 Run the following command, making sure the file paths point to the right location.
 This will parse the three given files and load the information into the TransitionDomain table.

-(NOTE: If working in cloud.gov, change "/app/tmp" to point to the `migrationdata/` directory and remove "./manage.py" from the command)
+(NOTE: If working in cloud.gov, change "/app/tmp" to point to the `migrationdata/` directory and and remove "docker compose run -T app" from the command)
 ```shell
 docker compose run -T app ./manage.py load_transition_domain /app/tmp/escrow_domain_contacts.daily.gov.GOV.txt /app/tmp/escrow_contacts.daily.gov.GOV.txt /app/tmp/escrow_domain_statuses.daily.gov.GOV.txt --debug
 ```